 Taxation:

-Strong global reputation, ideal for entrepreneurs looking for no personal income taxes, access to residency visas, and seamless international banking.
+It has a strong global reputation, ideal for entrepreneurs looking for no personal income taxes, access to residency visas, and seamless international banking.
 Provides high acceptability with payment platforms and traditional banks.

-Must maintain economic substance — a physical presence such as a flexi‑desk or office, and often a local manager — to retain benefits and justify residency status.
+However, it must maintain economic substance — a physical presence such as a flexi‑desk or office, and often a local manager — to retain benefits and justify residency status.

 An EU‑based private limited company that doesn’t tax corporate profits until they’re distributed.
 An OÜ can be managed remotely using Estonia’s e‑Residency program.